 Assertive Con nmunity Treatment d.
-Past (within 180 days of admission) or current response to other traditional, community-based intensive behavioral health treatment has shown minimal effectiveness/unsuccessfull treatment (e.g. Psychosocial Rehabilitation, ICM, etc.).
+Past (within 180 days of admission) or current response to other traditional, community-based intensive behavioral health treatment has shown minimal effectiveness/unsuccessful treatment (e.g. Psychosocial Rehabilitation, ICM, etc.).
 The individual has been unsuccessfully treated in the traditional mental health service system at a level of greater than 8 hours of service per month.
 The recipient may have experienced chronic homelessness and/or criminal justice involvement; and may have had multiple and/or extended stays in state psychiatric/public hospitals.
 Admission documentation must include evidence to support this criterion.
-Continuing Stay Criteria Individual meets two (2) or more of the requirements below: Individual has been admitted to an inpatient psychiatric hospital, received services from a temporary observation unit or crisis service center, and/or received inperson crisis intervention services from ACT or Mobile Crisis one or more times in the past six (6) months; Individual has had contact with Police/Criminal Justice System due to behavioral health problems in the past six (6) months; Individual has displayed inability to maintain stable housing in the community due to behavioral health problems (i.e. individual fails to maintain home with safe living conditions such as insect infestation, damaging property, etc.) during the past six (6) months; Individual continues to demonstrate significant functional impairment s and/or difficulty developing a natural support system which allows for consistent maintenance of medical, nutritional, financial, and legal responsibilities without incident in the past six (6) months.
-Examples include, but are not limited to: Natural Supports: Inability to identify, engage, and maintain relationships with friends and/or family support; Medical: Unable to comply with medical recommendations which results in significant health risk (such as inability to identify the need for medical attention, refusal to engage with traditional healthcare systems for medical needs (e.g. PCP appointments, etc.), demonstrated inability to manage medication even with available supports, continued use of alcohol or illicit drugs despite adverse consequences; Activities of Daily Living: Inability to maintain personal hygiene.
+Continuing Stay Criteria Individual meets two (2) or more of the requirements below: 1.
+Individual has been admitted to an inpatient psychiatric hospital, received services from a temporary observation unit or crisis service center, and/or received inperson crisis intervention services from ACT or Mobile Crisis one or more times in the past six (6) months; 2.
+Individual has had contact with Police/Criminal Justice System due to behavioral health problems in the past six (6) months; 3.
+Individual has displayed inability to maintain stable housing in the community due to behavioral health problems (i.e. individual fails to maintain home with safe living conditions such as insect infestation, damaging property, etc.) during the past six (6) months; 4.
+Individual continues to demonstrate significant functional impairment s and/or difficulty developing a natural support system which allows for consistent maintenance of medical, nutritional, financial, and legal responsibilities without incident in the past six (6) months.
+Examples include, but are not limited to: a.
+Natural Supports: Inability to identify, engage, and maintain relationships with friends and/or family support; b.
+Medical: Unable to comply with medical recommendations which results in significant health risk (such as inability to identify the need for medical attention, refusal to engage with traditional healthcare systems for medical needs (e.g. PCP appointments, etc.), demonstrated inability to manage medication even with available supports, continued use of alcohol or illicit drugs despite adverse consequences; c.
+Activities of Daily Living: Inability to maintain personal hygiene.
 Persistent or recurrent failure to perform daily living tasks except with significant support or assistance from others such as friends, family, or relatives.
-Failure to recognize and avoid common dangers or hazards to self and possessions; Nutritional/Financial: Discharge Criteria No individual should be considered for discharge prior to 45 days of consecutive outreach and documentation of attempted contacts (calls, visits to various locations, collateral/informal contacts etc.).
-An adequate continuing care plan has been established; and one or more of the following: Individual no longer meets admission criteria; or Goals of the Individualized Recovery Plan have been substantially met; or Individual requests discharge and is not in imminent danger of harm to self or others; or Transfer to another service/level of care is warranted by a change in individual's condition; or Service Exclusions e.
-Individual requires services not available in this level of care.
-1. ACT is a comprehensive team intervention and most services are excluded, with the exceptions of: a.
-Peer Supports; b.
-Residential Supports; c.
-Community Transition Planning (to be utilized as a person is transitioning to/from an inpatient setting, jail, or CSP); d.
-Group Training/Counseling (within parameters listed in Section A);
+Failure to recognize and avoid common dangers or hazards to self and possessions; d.
+Nutritional/Financial: Consistent pattern of misuse of benefits such as SNAP, TANF, WIC, etc. such as documented evidence of selling food benefits Discharge Criteria No individual should be considered for discharge prior to 45 days of consecutive outreach and documentation of attempted contacts (calls, visits to various locations, collateral/informal contacts etc.).
+An adequate continuing care plan has been established; and one or more of the following: Individual no longer meets admission criteria; or Goals of the Individualized Recovery Plan have been substantially met; or Individual requests discharge and is not in imminent danger of harm to self or others; or Transfer to another service/level of care is warranted by a change in individual's condition; or Individual requires services not available in this level of care.
+Service Exclusions ACT is a comprehensive team intervention and most services are excluded, with the exceptions of: Peer Supports; Residential Supports; Community Transition Planning (to be utilized as a person is transitioning to/from an inpatient setting, jail, or CSP); Group Training/Counseling (within parameters listed in Section A);